mhe/pynrrd/docs/source/user-guide.rst

     <field>: <value>
     ...
     <field>: <value>
-    <custom field>:= <value>
+    <custom field>:=<value>
-    <custom field>:= <value>
+    <custom field>:=<value>
     ...
-    <custom field>:= <value>
+    <custom field>:=<value>
-    # Comments are identified with a pound sign
+    # Comments are identified with a # symbol

     <data here if stored in same file, otherwise stored in detached file>

 As with most file formats, the file begins with a magic line that uniquely identifies the file as a NRRD file.
 Along with the magic line is a version that identifies what revision of the NRRD specification is used.
 As of today, the latest NRRD version is 5.
 Line comments can be specified by starting the line with a # symbol.
-Following the magic line is the header which is written in ASCII with the structure <field>: <value> or <field>:= <value> in the case of a custom field.
+Following the magic line is the header which is written in ASCII with the structure :code:`<field>: <value>` or :code:`<field>:=<value>` in the case of a custom field.
 The header is finished reading once a blank line has been read.
 If the data is stored in the same file (based on whether the header contains a datafile field), then the data will follow the header.

 More information on the NRRD file format can be found `here <http://teem.sourceforge.net/nrrd/index.html>`_.